joshuatz/gds-toggl-connector/README.md

 Currently, the flow is TS -> Formatter (prep-ts.js) (removes import and export statements) -> Formatter (prep-ts.js) (Concatenation of multiple TS files into single TS intermediate file) -> TSC (TypeScript Compiler) (with single TS intermediate file as input) -> Polyfill adder (add-polyfill.js) (Inlines any polyfill files, such as es6-promises, into top of TSC single output JS file).

+Clasp has been setup in the final /build folder, so it will push the final transpiled JS. "npm run build-push" will execute this entire workflow.

 ## TODO List
  - High Priority
      - Resolve possible timezone issues